mybatis/mybatis-dynamic-sql/src/site/markdown/docs/kotlinSpring.md

     }
 ```

-There a many different set mappings the allow setting values to null, constantats, etc. There is also a maping that will only set the column value if the passed value is non null.
+There a many different set mappings the allow setting values to null, constants, etc. There is also a mapping that will only set the column value if the passed value is non null.

 If you wish to update all rows in a table, simply omit the where clause: